Scene Graph for Embodied Exploration in Cluttered Scenario

 \subsubsection{State Sequence Encoding}

-Inspired by \cite{das2018embodied}, we also encode the RGB image $I$ obtained from the Kinect camera with a CNN network, which has a structure of 4 $\{5\times5 Conv,Relu,BatchNorm,2\times2 MaxPool\}$ blocks, producing an embedded vector $v= g(I)$, where $g(\cdot)$ represents the function learnt by the CNN.
-It is noted that the CNN model had been pretrained under a multi-task pixel-to-pixel prediction framework.
-The natural language questions are encoded with 2-layer LSTMs with a 128-dim hidden state.
+Inspired by~\cite{das2018embodied}, we also encode the RGB image $I$ obtained from the Kinect camera with a CNN network $g(\cdot)$, which produces an embedded vector $v= g(I)$.
+The CNN model had been pre-trained under a multi-task pixel-to-pixel prediction framework.
+The natural language questions are encoded with 2-layer LSTMs.